Alley Dwelling Authority: Eleanor Roosevelt's involvement

 Eleanor Roosevelt was a strong advocate for the Washington Housing Authority, as she looked to put an end to discrimination.
 As the president of the committee, Eleanor Roosevelt made it a priority for her to aid the alley dwellers.
 On June 12, 1934, the District of Columbia Alley Dwelling Act was passed, establishing the Washington Housing Authority as an independent agency.
 The government attempted to eliminate the alley dwelling lifestyle and tried to improve the situation which was the cause for the New Deal.

-ADA and Snow's Court
+ADA and Snows Court

 The ADA had a significant effect upon the development of alleys, particularly in Foggy Bottom.
-An alley dwelling within Foggy Bottom, Snow's Court, witnessed some of the most prevalent changes in terms of alley development.
+An alley dwelling within Foggy Bottom, Snows Court, witnessed some of the most prevalent changes in terms of alley development.
 The ADA effectively mended the initially horrid living conditions and the problems that arose with overpopulation in Snows Court.
 Because of their actions, Snows Court today is affiliated primarily with the middle and the upper class.